Zhkamila/codeception_test_usage/README.txt

 It is only checked that 'change language' button is present, but it is not clicked and checked for its fucntionality.

-Besides that tests are passed, though pages can be implemented better and xpath locators and assertions can also be improved at several places
+Besides that tests are passed(HTML report is available), though pages can be implemented better and xpath locators and assertions can also be improved at several places

 Overall I liked the Codeception framework and tried to use as many of its features as possible